haoict/tiktok-god/README.md

 - Download without watermark (long press on video to download)
 - Auto scroll to next video
 - Change Region (may not work for iPad and some devices)
+- Show progress bar (for fast forward or rewind video)
 - Support iOS 10 (not tested) - 11 (tested) - 12 (tested) - 13 (tested)
 - Support latest TikTok version (If it doesn't work, you should update the app to latest version >= 15.9.0)